mhemeryck/mhemeryck.github.io/_posts/2021-04-22-home_automation_architecture.md

 ![flow]

 1. a push button is pushed down, making contact (off-on) and then released again (on-off)
-1. the unipi digital input module sees this change and translates this to an MQTT state change event[^1] which is pushed to the central mosquitto broker
+1. the unipi digital input unit sees this change and translates this to an MQTT state change event which is pushed to the central mosquitto broker
 1. the home assistant instance has a subscription on the broker for the input button state change and updates its internal entity state
 1. the home assistant instance has an automation configured for the push button entity and triggers the matching light entity to an action
 1. the light entity update pushes out another event to the light action topic to turn on
-1. another unipi module which is connected to the physical light and has a subscription to the light action topic pulls in the update
+1. another unipi unit which is connected to the physical light and has a subscription to the light action topic pulls in the update
-1. the unipi module toggles a relay, switching on the light
+1. the unipi unit toggles a relay, switching on the light
-1. finally, after the light has turned on, a state update is also pushed out from the unipi module, which updates the internal state on home assistant
+1. finally, after the light has turned on, a state update is also pushed out from the unipi unit, which updates the internal state on home assistant

 # Conclusion

 The focus of this post was to simply outline the main components and links in my home automation setup, principally based on MQTT and home assistant as the brains behind it all.

-The main advantage of this setup is the flexiblity if offers since everything is configurable from within home assistant.
+The main advantage of this setup is the flexibility if offers since everything is configurable from within home assistant.
 On the other side of the equation, once home assistant breaks down, the entire system can break down, which poses high reliability constraints on such central components.

 I did not yet dive down into the details of the different components i.e. the sensors and actuators, most notably the unipi platform.
 Also, the different applications themselves, such as push buttons, lighting fixtures, DALI, shades, an alarm system, ... all merit their own discussion.
 Finally, I did also point the different layers of abstraction to consider when laying out a wired home automation system, which shall also make for an interesting future topic to dive into.

-[^1]: actually, there's some more processing involved using a custom library [evok2mqtt] of mine, but I will leave this out of the discussion for now

-[previous post]: {% post_url 2021-04-18-home_automation_why %}
+[home automation overview post]: {% post_url 2021-04-18-home_automation_why %}
 [architecture]: /assets/2021-04-22/architecture.png
 [flow]: /assets/2021-04-22/flow.png
 [layers]: /assets/2021-04-22/layers.png